40843245/ComponentsWrapper/README.md

 # Wrapper of combo of Android Comppose components
 ## functionality
-My package about Android Compose Components and dynamically MySQL statement generator.
+My package about Android Compose Components.

 1. I create some extension function for String type in Kotlin.